 The money will keep on earning dividends, but not through MP2, only the regular savings dividend rate.
 After 2 years, it will not earn dividends anymore.

-How do I enroll into the MP2 Savings Program?
+How do I enroll in the MP2 Savings Program?

 You can either go to a Pag-IBIG office or enroll online.
 I would suggest you do it online, as it’s really easy — you can finish within 5 minutes.

 You would need to prepare your MID (member ID) beforehand.
-Here are the steps in enrolling online:
+Here are the steps for enrolling online:

-- Go to this site, and fill out the online form.
+- Go to the PAG-IBIG online site, and fill out the online form.